 \subsection{Valuative Invariants}

 For a matroid $M$ on the ground set $E$, the \emph{matroid polytope} $P_M \subset \mathbb{R}^E$ is defined to be the convex hull of all $e_B$, where $B$ is a basis of $M$.

 A function $f$ from the class of matroids on the ground set $E$ to an abelian group is called \emph{valuative} if it factors through the map that assigns to each matroid $M$ the indicator function of its matroid polytope $P_M$.

-That is, for any matroids $M_1, \ldots , M_k$ and integers $a_1, \ldots, a_k$ such that $\sum a_i1_{P_{M_i}} = 0$, we require that $\sum a_if(P_{M_i}) = 0$. \begin{proposition} \cite[Corollary 7.9]{EHL} or \cite[Theorem 5.4]{DF} For a matroid $M$, the indicator function of its matroid polytope $P_M$ can be expressed as a linear combination of indicator functions of matroid polytopes of Schubert matroids of the same rank.
-Moreover, Schubert matroids are realizable over any infinite fields. \end{proposition} \begin{remark} The original statement is for all matroids (possibly having loops).
-But if we assume $M$ to be loopless, we can take every matroid in the linear combination to be loopless. \end{remark} Therefore, if we show that a valuative function is zero for realizable matroids over $\mathbb{C}$, then it is zero for all matroids, and we can extend geometric and combinatorial results from realizable to non-realizable matroids.
+That is, for any matroids $M_1, \ldots , M_k$ and integers $a_1, \ldots, a_k$ such that $\sum a_i 1_{P_{M_i}} = 0$, we require that $\sum a_i f(P_{M_i}) = 0$. \begin{proposition} \cite[Corollary 7.9]{EHL} or \cite[Theorem 5.4]{DF} For a matroid $M$, the indicator function of its matroid polytope $P_M$ can be expressed as a linear combination of indicator functions of matroid polytopes of Schubert matroids of the same rank.
+Moreover, Schubert matroids are realizable over any infinite field. \end{proposition} \begin{remark} Although the original statement applies to all matroids (possibly having loops), if we assume $M$ to be loopless, we can take every matroid in the linear combination to be loopless. \end{remark} Therefore, if we show that a valuative function is zero for realizable matroids over $\mathbb{C}$, then it is zero for all matroids, and we can extend geometric and combinatorial results from realizable to non-realizable matroids.